westbaykayak/westbaykayak.github.io/index.md

 Our first river session of 2018 will be on the 10th of April at 6pm (on the water by about 6:30)

-Look for our latest news, or contact us on [www.facebook.com/heritagecoastcanoeclub](https://www.facebook.com/heritagecoastcanoeclub/)

 ![Photo of the club kaykaing on the sea at sunset](Sea%20Kayak%20Sunset.jpg "Paddling on the sea at West Bay")